-Leta Lestrange’s you-know-what at the end of Fantastic Beasts: The Crimes of Grindelwald was a pretty big surprise.
-And maybe our shock is justified: That twist may not’ve always been the plan.
+Leta Lestrange’s death at the end of Fantastic Beasts: The Crimes of Grindelwald was a pretty big surprise.
+And maybe our shock was justified: That twist may not’ve always been the plan, and at least one Hollywood insider believes she’ll be back.

-Leta Lestrange actress Zoe Kravitz appeared on Dan Fogler’s “4d Xperience” podcast this week, and the two Fantastic Beasts stars touched on the former’s apparent death at the end of the Grindelwald.
-Turns out Leta might not actually be dead — or at least, that wasn’t always the plan.
+Leta’s fate has been up in the air for a while.
+Last December, Kravitz appeared on Dan Fogler’s “4d Xperience” podcast, and the two Fantastic Beasts stars touched on the former’s apparent death at the end of Grindelwald.
+Turns out killing Leta wasn’t always the plan.

 Kravitz seems to believe that getting “Blue Fire Toasted,” and seemingly being killed due to the flames engulfing her, was a “last minute change.”
-Here’s how the conversation on the podcast went:
+Here’s how the conversation went on the podcast:

 Dan Fogler: Spoilers.. you get fuckin’ toasted by… you get Blue Fire Toasted.